Photos from this trip can be found here.

-South Wedge Mountain situates on the eastern border of The Enchantments.
+South Wedge Mountain is situated on the eastern border of The Enchantments.
 The mountain provides panoramic views of the Lower Enchantments, with limited view of the Upper.
 Friend and I had been talking about hiking the mountain for for months, but we’ve been putting it off due to snow conditions.
 The hike came a week after my first visit to The Colchuck/Core area of The Enchantments.

 To my surprise, I was able to get my other friend Tan to come along.
 Meeting at 5 AM to hike isn’t ideal for most, but he was right on the dot!
-We met Tom and his friend at the Buckboard Cafe in Peshastin at 7 AM for breakfast, then drove to the trailhead and started hiking by 8:30.
+We met Tom and his friend at the Buckboard Cafe (permanently closed) in Peshastin at 7 AM for breakfast, then drove to the trailhead and started hiking by 8:30.

 What we thought was going to be a scrambled turn out to be a pretty structured hike, with a hikers’ path nearly all the way to the top.
 The weather was gorgeous to say the least, and the views into The Enchantments were just stunning.
 Although I didn’t get the chance to walk though Lower Enchantments this season, it was just as rewarding to see the area before the snow hits.